fetz-selby/GithubRepoExplorer/README.md

 ## App Info

-This is a mobile and destop friendly app for viewing GitHub users/organization and their repositories.
+This is a mobile and desktop-friendly app for viewing GitHub users/organization and their repositories.
 It performs a query search on the given text and returns the first 5 best matches.
 If there's no matching or similar username, a message is displayed to inform you of the outcome.
 Also, when there is a connection loss or something wrong with the implementing API, a friendly message is displayed to keep you informed.

 ## API
 The app utilizes the GitHub API for fetching the users and repositories.
 The `GET` request URLs are `/search/users` and `users/{username}/repos` respectively.